Potential Health Benefits of Lamb’s Quarters

 Magnesium is important because it helps keep hormones in the body in balance and helps muscles relax.

-So, the researchers came to the conclusion that eating more foods like lamb’s quarters that are high in magnesium can help make PMS symptoms less bad.
+So, the researchers came to the conclusion that eating more foods like lamb’s quarters that are high in magnesium can help make PMS symptoms less severe.

 Many women who have PMS every month could benefit from this simple change in what they eat.